 Skipping a meal is never a good idea.
-No only does doing so increase the chance you'll binge eat later in the day, but it also puts your body into a catabolic state, meaning it starts to break down lean muscle for energy and hoards fat—which is exactly what you don't want when you're trying to whittle your middle.
+Not only does doing so increase the chance you'll binge eat later in the day, but it also puts your body into a catabolic state, meaning it starts to break down lean muscle for energy and hoards fat—which is exactly what you don't want when you're trying to whittle your middle.

 Non-starchy vegetable consumption has been linked to decreased belly and liver fat and improved insulin resistance in overweight youths.
-In fact, one Journal of the Academy of Nutrition and Dietetics study found that consuming more non-starchy veggies resulted in a whopping 17 percent decrease in visceral fat in overweight kids.
+In fact, one Journal of the Academy of Nutrition and Dietetics study found that consuming more non-starchy veggies resulted in a whopping 17% decrease in visceral fat in overweight kids.
 And although you may be all grown up, it's safe to assume adding more veggies can help adults trim their belly fat, too!
-Broccoli, cauliflower, cucumber, spinach, mushrooms, peppers and tomatoes are all considered non-starchy vegetables, and make delicious additions to any snack-time treat!
+Broccoli, cauliflower, cucumber, spinach, mushrooms, peppers, and tomatoes are all considered non-starchy vegetables, and make delicious additions to any snack-time treat!
 For a double belly-shrinking whammy, look for veggies rich in vitamin C, like bell peppers.
 The nutrient has been shown to counteract stress hormones which trigger fat storage around the midsection.

 Yes, you want guac with that, and yes, you know it's extra.
 Why should you spend your hard-earned cash on the stuff?
 According to a study in Nutrition Journal, avocado eaters had significantly lower body weight, BMI, and waist circumference, than those who don't nosh on the creamy green fruit.

-"One of the best ways to build endurance, strength and burn off fat is through high intensity, treadmill power training," says Jimmy Minardi of Minardi Training.
-"You can do it anywhere you go, anytime of the year.
+"One of the best ways to build endurance, strength, and burn off fat is through high intensity, treadmill power training," says Jimmy Minardi of Minardi Training.
+"You can do it anywhere you go, any time of the year.
 Proper form (and a good coach to guide you) can make all the difference in your performance; keep your shoulders back and down and remember not to hunch as you run.
 You should wear a heart-rate monitor so you can accurately track when you've reached your maximum heart rate," explains Minardi.
 "Start the treadmill speed at a slow jog, as you work up to a warm sweat and gradually increase the incline to 15, keeping the speed the same.
 In 45 seconds, you should be at your maximum heart rate; at that point, start lowering the treadmill, continuing to run until it's completely flat.
 Do five intervals with a 3-5 minute rest in between or until your heart rate has completely recovered."

-Yoga's time-honored benefits include flexibility and mindfulness, but an assemblage of asanas are excellent for muscle toning and growth.
+Yoga's time-honored benefits include flexibility and mindfulness, but an assemblage of asanas is excellent for muscle toning and growth.
 Not to mention, some serious abdominals to shrink your waist.
 Boat pose is probably the best pose that you can do to simultaneously work on your posture and your lower abdomen.
-Most people compensate by using their upper abdominal muscles, and neglect the lower ones that are so important to lower back flexibility.
+Most people compensate by using their upper abdominal muscles and neglect the lower ones that are so important to lower back flexibility.
 Starting with the most basic variation of this pose (with feet lightly resting on the ground) is one of the best ways that you can build up your lower core strength, improve your posture, and increase your lower back flexibility.

 How to do it: